 Further assessment has been carried out to determine what level the groundwater table would have to be at the beginning of the rainfall event to discharge the entire 100 year event below ground within the 24 hour rainfall event duration.
 The soakage trenches have been assumed to have the same design as above.
-The Hantush (1967) method
+The Hantush (1967) method was used in the same way as above with a fixed time period of 24 hours to determine the depth of groundwater mounding which would occur in this event.

-If the soakage trenches fully drain the surface water within the 24 hour period of the 100 year design event, between 1.85 m and 2.5 m of groundwater mounding is anticipated to occur.
+If the soakage trenches fully drain the surface water within the 24 hour period of the 100 year design rainfall event, between 1.85 m and 2.5 m of groundwater mounding is anticipated to occur.
 The groundwater level is anticipated to rise by 1.25m during a storm event in addition to this, for a total of up to 3.75 m of rise.
-The field surface level is at 59 m for option 15H1, and therefore to ensure no ponding after a 100 year event, the water level would have to be maintained reliably below 55.25m (taking into account any fluctuations in water level) prior to the event.
+The park surface level is at 58.5 m for option 15H2, and therefore to ensure no ponding after a 100 year event, the groundwater level would have to be maintained reliably below 54.75m (taking into account any fluctuations in water level) prior to the event.